 So it’s up to you to do everything possible to keep yourself distraction-free while you are driving.
 You need to put the cell phone way!
 You should set your GPS before you leave, so you aren’t playing with it on the road.
 You should check the fluids in your car regularly, so you aren’t distracted by any consequence of mechanical failures on the drive.
 And, if anyone is riding with you, you have to make it very clear that they are not to distract you from paying attention to the street.

 Put Your Cell Phone Away

 The leading cause of distracted driving accidents right now is people using their cell phones.
 Before cell phones, everyone still handled their communication needs quite fine.
 Thinking that you can text and drive or talk and drive is terrible, no matter which way you cut it.
+Even if there are statistics to show that nearly 7% of drivers text all of the time, it is not necessary for you to follow the trend too!
 If you have to communicate with someone during the time that you are journeying from one place to another, pull over to do it.
 It’s just not worth it to check your phone, because, in the few seconds that you are distracted, anything can happen on the road.

 Set Your GPS Before You Leave

 Another form of distraction that gets in people’s ways while they are driving is that they are setting their GPS coordinates as they are on the road.
 This is a terrible idea!
 You don’t need to be looking down at a GPS as you are driving.
 You need to keep your eyes on the road.
 Even when it comes to cars that have in-dash GPS systems installed, you should not be playing with those if you are going 70 miles an hour on an expressway.
 Set your GPS before you even leave your driveway.